albill/albill.github.com/_posts/2008-04-12-firebird-at-the-cruicible.markdown

 ---
+author: admin
+date: '2008-04-12 00:26:02'
 layout: post
+slug: firebird-at-the-cruicible
+status: publish
 title: Firebird at the Cruicible
-published: true
-meta:
-  _edit_last: "1"
-  ljID: "3212"
-tags:
+wordpress_id: '2204'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <p align="center"><a href="http://www.flickr.com/photos/albill/2406486917/" title="Firebird"><img src="http://farm3.static.flickr.com/2297/2406486917_711c7681c7.jpg" width="462" height="500" alt="Firebird" /></a></p>
 On Thursday night, R, her mother, and I went to one of the first performances of "<a href="http://www.thecrucible.org/ballet/index.html">Firebird</a>" at the <a href="http://www.thecrucible.org/">Crucible</a> in Oakland.
 This show is an interpretation of <a href="http://en.wikipedia.org/wiki/The_Firebird">Stravinsky's Firebird</a> done with a combination of fire performances, aerial work, ballet and break dancing.
 It also included stunt work with a motorcycle and an impressive Pontiac Firebird.